owncloud/ocis/docs/ocis/migration.md

 Is the pre-migration stage when having a functional ownCloud 10 instance.

 #### FAQ
-_Feel free to add you rquestion as a PR to this document using the link at the top of this page!_
+_Feel free to add your question as a PR to this document using the link at the top of this page!_

 ### Stage 1: _introduce ownCloud Web_
-Install and introduce [ownCloud Web](https://github.com/owncloud/web/) and let users test it voluntarily.
+Install and introduce [ownCloud Web](https://github.com/owncloud/web/) and let users test it voluntarily to gain early feedback on the new UI.

 #### Steps
 Deploy web and enable switching to and from it.
-For more details see: [ownCloud 10 with ownCloud Web]({{< ref "deployment/owncloud10_with_oc_web.md" >}})
+For more details see: [ownCloud 10 with ownCloud Web]({{< ref "deployment/owncloud10_with_oc_web.md" >}}) _TODO @butonic is there documentation how to limit the web ui switch to an 'early adopters' group?_

 #### Validation
 Ensure switching back an forth between the classic ownCloud 10 web UI and ownCloud web works as at our https://demo.owncloud.com.
-_TODO @butonic is there documentation how to limit the web ui switch to an 'early adopters' group?_

 #### Rollback
 Should there be problems with ownCloud web at this point it can simply be removed from the menu and be undeployed.